My Body, My Decision

 As someone living with a chronic illness, I am constantly getting unwarranted advice.
 People are always suggesting a medication, a diet, a cream or an ointment I should try.
 I don't know why every time someone finds out about the condition I live with, they feel compelled to discuss my options with me.

 I know people are trying to be nice.
 I realize most people just want to help and genuinely care about my wellbeing, but that's just it, it's mine.
-As a child, you're forced to follow your parents' rules.
-Whatever treatment option my family chose for me was the one I went for.

 I know they truly cared about me and wanted to do what was right, but I hated it.
 I hated that I had no say in things.
-I hated feeling like my opinion didn't matter and I certainly hated it when I had to start the new treatment that I never wanted in the first place.
+I hated feeling like my opinion didn't matter and I certainly hated it when I had to start the new eczema treatment that I never wanted in the first place.

 I'm sure I'm not alone.
 I imagine there are a lot of kids who went through, or are currently going through, what I experienced as a child growing up with chronic condition(s).
 I feel for them.
 While I had to accept it for the first eighteen years of my life, after that I refused.
 I decided I was no longer doing things I didn't want to do.